Why Hikers Should Wear Sock Liners on the Trail

 We all know those horror stories of unfortunate hikers who have hurt themselves pretty badly because they weren’t careful or didn’t take the necessary precautionary measures.

 One of those precautionary measures happens to be preventing blisters.
-Since your feet will take most of the beating during a hike, wearing sock liners, for example, is a great way to prevent blisters
+Since your feet will take most of the beating during a hike, wearing sock liners, for example, is a great way to prevent blisters.

 How Do Sock Liners Prevent Blisters